slopezpereyra/slopezpereyra.github.io/_posts/2023-09-19-TheDreamOfTheShadow.md

 utmost degree, one can only imagine what three of these trips may accomplish;
-especially when, so I attest, the beauty of the nation is not lessened by repetition, but remains fresh at every instance, like a fruit that never rots and hides a never tiring flavor!
+especially when, so I attest, the beauty of the nation is not lessened by repetition, but remains fresh at every instance, like a fruit that never rots and hides a never tiring flavor.

 At the beginning of my first trip to India, nonetheless, I was drowning in deep sorrow.
 The days that preceded the trip